Kong/insomnia/packages/insomnia-inso/README.md

 ## `$ inso run test [identifier]`

-API Unit Testing was introduced with Designer 2020.3.0, and this command adds the functionality to execute those unit tests via the command line, very useful for a CI environment. `inso` will report on test results, and exit with an appropriate exit code.
+API Unit Testing was introduced with Insomnia Designer 2020.3.0, and this command adds the functionality to execute those unit tests via the command line, very useful for a CI environment. `inso` will report on test results, and exit with an appropriate exit code.

 **`[identifier]`**: this can be the **name or id** of a **workspace, document, or unit test suite**.